Compare FREE Quotes on Loft Сonversions

 Earth globe icon

-Can a loft conversion be achieved if the minimum height requirement is not met?
+Is a loft conversion possible if the minimum height isn’t met?

 Achieving a loft conversion when your property doesn't meet the minimum height requirement of 2.2 metres can be challenging, especially if the intention is to convert the loft to a bedroom.